srijan-paul/srijan-paul.github.io/injuly.in/src/index.md

 template: home
 ---

-## Ahoy, sailor.
+## Ahoy,

 This website is an archive of my thoughts, musings, projects, and research.

-I have several interests, and with time they tend to change. <br>
+I have several interests, and with time they tend to change.
 As of late though, I'm into haskell, compilers, linear algebra, and [honkaku mysteries](http://honkaku.com/english.html).
 I'm almost always working on something, and maintain [a monthly log](/now).

-If you fancy a longer introduction, try the [/about](/about) page.
+If you fancy a longer introduction, try the [about](/about) page.

 <p class="buttons">
     <a class="button" href="https://github.com/srijan-paul" target="_blank">